baginskijakub/SEP4/apps/server/README.md

                 with the payload, if message was enqueued correctly returns payload as hexadecimal string and status /:type
                     [GET] - returns all graph points for the plant (specified by plantId from route), that are of the type specified also in route (possible type: temperature, humidity, co2, light), return type is IGraphData

+                /current
+                    [GET] - Retrieves tasks that are due today for the authenticated user.